skrrrt-and-boom/daygen-backend/README.md

 # DayGen Backend

+See the concise guide at `docs/BACKEND_GUIDE.md` for day-to-day development, envs, queue, payments, and deployment pointers.
+For a full architecture map, open `/Users/dominiknowak/code/backend.md`.

 A comprehensive NestJS backend service for the DayGen AI-powered content generation platform.
 Provides image and video generation, user authentication, payment processing, and gallery management.

 ## 🚀 Features